sagemath/trac_to_gh/Issue 5380.md

 # Issue 5380: devmap: allow to search for contributions by trac username

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5380

 Original creator: mvngu